Blockstream/Jade/diy/README.md

 # Modifying Configuration Files for Use
 Once you are familiar with the process of flashing the firmware using the sdkconfig templates that are included in the /config folder of this repository, there are some additional changes that you should make to these files before using the device with actual funds.

+There is also a helper script `tools/mkdefaults.py` to assist, which reads a given sdkconfig defaults file, makes appropriate changes, and writes the results as the top-level `sdkconfig.defaults` file.
+(NOTE: this script should be passed a base file and one or more directives - it reads the changes it is going to make for each directive from the `mkdefaults.dat.json` file.)

 ## Disabling Debug Features
 If editing the default development configuration template...